 Microsoft was never willing to give up on something that they knew was a gold mine with miles still to be explored.

 In 2006, Microsoft rechristened MSN to Live Search.

 Even though they tried making it the default search engine for their popular browser Internet Explorer (now Edge), the users were never happy.

 Changing the default search engine to Google was one of the first things that people used to do soon after buying a PC.

-In 2009, Google finally rebranded Live Search to Bing.
+In 2009, Microsoft finally rebranded Live Search to Bing.